Updated in October 2020

 - restrictions on restructuring, and;

-- limitation for the funds to only manage their own asset.
+- limitation for the funds to only manage their own assets.

-The majority of the governance-related matters (investment policies, contributions, distribution of profits, termination of the partnership) are up to the partners to agree upon in the LPA.
+The majority of the governance-related matters (investment policies, contributions, distribution of profits, performance fee and management fee structure, termination of the partnership) are left up to the partners to agree upon in the LPA.

 Taxation on corporations